Blog · Review Essay · Last reviewed June 25, 2026

 The Accountability Sink

-The idea clarifies a recurring problem in AI governance.
+The idea clarifies a recurring problem in AI liability and accountability.
 A bad automated decision is rarely just the output of one model.
 It is usually the product of a procurement contract, a dataset, a policy goal, a workflow, a risk appetite, a user interface, a dashboard, a manager, and an institution that benefits from treating the whole arrangement as neutral process.
 The system does not need consciousness to become difficult to challenge.
 It only needs enough layers that everyone can point elsewhere.

 That places Davies beside The Black Box Society, Automating Inequality, and The Glass Cage.
 Those books show opaque scoring, welfare automation, and automation bias from different angles.
 Davies adds a management theory of disappearance: the harm persists because feedback has nowhere authoritative to land.
+The practical counterparts are audit trails, notice and appeal, and algorithmic recourse that bind a complaint to an institutional obligation.

 Cybernetics Without Mysticism